alexdibol/courses_education/README.md

 - **Volume I:** *The Toolbox* — how intelligence is built.
 - **Volume II:** *The Architecture* — how intelligence organizes itself.
 - **Volume III:** *The Laboratory* — how intelligence evolves and reflects.
 - **Volume IV:** *The Method* — how intelligence is trained minimally, audited rigorously, and deployed responsibly.
+- **Volume V:** *The Practice* — how reasoning systems are aligned with gRPO, supervised by rubrics, and shipped with governance artifacts.

 Together, they redefine the textbook: not just to read about intelligence, but to create it;
 to design reasoning systems, observe emergence, and govern what we build.